gayverjr/opencap/dox/openmolcas.md

 compute and export one particle transition density matrices between each pair of states.
 When the 'TRD1' keyword is activated, these densities are exported to an HDF5 file titled $JOBNAME.rassi.h5.
-When using XMS-CASPT2, RMS-CASPT2, or other variants which utilize rotated CASSCF wave functions, the HEFF keyword should be activated, however, HEFF should not be used in conjunction with conventional MS-CASPT2.
+When using XMS-CASPT2, RMS-CASPT2, or other variants which utilize rotated CASSCF wave functions, the effective Hamiltonian will be rotated into the original CASSCF basis using the rotation matrix provided in the output.
-RASSI must be invoked after a multi-state CASPT2 calculation for the HEFF keyword to work.

 	 &RASSI
-	 HEFF
 	 TRD1

 OpenCAP uses these densities to compute the